Jessi-777/Jessi-777/README.md

 - If I have questions, I will let you know with good vibes. 💯

-- As a natural artist, I'm in my mind working, building code, solving problems, hearing a beat, designing a graphic in my head etc. ect.
+- As a natural artist, I'm in my mind working, detailing, building code, solving problems, hearing a beat, designing a graphic in my head etc. ect.
 So, please never     assume you know what I'm thinking with a negative mindset.
 Assuming can be a room filled with of misconceptions and perspectives.
 If you do know how to     read people, you will find that, I'm chill, I got nothin but love to give, you can ask me anything.

 # Mental and verbal abuse is real in our society ( Let's be real )